 In Their Own Words: Evelyn & Rafael

-Evelyn & Rafael were guests of honor at Opening Opportunities 2016, where they told their stories.
+Evelyn & Rafael were guests of honor at our Annual Breakfast in 2016, where they told their stories.
 Their moving speech, delivered together, received a standing ovation; it is copied in its entirety below.

 Evelyn: When I first came to Houston it was scary and strange.
 Everything was different.
 I had come with just my two boys, and I was scared to even go out, to buy food, to take the boys to school.
 I couldn’t understand anyone and everything was different to what I knew.

 I didn’t have a car, so I travelled by bus.
 I couldn’t ask for directions from the driver.
 It was stressful and I often got lost.
 One day I didn’t know where to get off the bus, so I returned on the same bus to where I started.
 I couldn’t ask anyone for help.